 Notably, servicemembers are also protected when it comes to their health insurance and may elect to continue health coverage for themselves and their dependents while performing military service.
 If servicemembers elect not to continue health insurance coverage during their military service, they have the right to be reinstated to their employer’s health plan once they are reemployed.

 Reemployment rights and other USERRA-related issues are often complicated.
 If you are unsure of your obligations or your rights under federal law, you should not hesitate to seek professional guidance.
-Our Ohio military status discrimination attorney is here to answer any question you may have about employment rights.
+Our Ohio military status discrimination attorneys are here to answer any question you may have about employment rights.

-How Our Columbus Military Employment Discrimination Lawyer Can Help
+How Our Columbus Ohio Military Discrimination Lawyers Can Help

-If you are a servicemember and your employer has unlawfully discriminated against you in the workplace due to your military status, contact a Columbus military status discrimination attorney to discuss your case.
-Among other things, our Columbus employment attorney Matthew J.P.
-Coffman is prepared to:
+If you are a servicemember and your employer has unlawfully discriminated against you in the workplace due to your military status, contact our Columbus Ohio military status discrimination attorneys to discuss your case.
+Among other things, our Columbus Ohio military discrimination lawyers are prepared to:

 - Conduct a free, confidential review of your military status discrimination case;